-Rook Campbell teaches across areas of advertising, sports, globalization and media within the USC Annenberg.
-Their work as a scholar, community leader, and storyteller is concerned with the ordinary, everyday encounter of sports, play and games.
+Rook Campbell’s work as a scholar, community leader, and storyteller is concerned with the ordinary, everyday encounter of sport, play and games.

-As a professor, Campbell explores the politics, money and culture of sports.
-These academic workings may be laden with theory, but ultimately, the primary sports stakeholder is simple.
-Sports are about humans and lived experiences.
+As a professor, Campbell explores the politics, money and culture of sport.
+These academic workings may be laden with theory, but ultimately, the primary sport stakeholder is simple.
+Sport is about humans and lived experiences.

 At the intersection of academia and art, Campbell created That Day I was the Fastest Boy in the World as a public engagement aimed to build empathy, voice and visibility through storytelling.
-Campbell designed and leads LANEMATE Project, which hosts transgender and nonbinary swim activations across the local Los Angeles community.
-The motivating vision is to better welcome folks to sports by helping remove the social hurdles that block some, more than others, from coming to experience the beauty and human wonderment that sports can make real.
+Across the Los Angeles swimming community, Campbell designed and leads LANEMATE Project which hosts transgender and non-binary swim activations.
+The motivating vision is to better welcome folks to sport by helping remove the social hurdles that block some, more than others, from coming to experience the beauty and human wonderment that sport can make real.

 “FIFA Scandal Offers a Primer on Globalization.”
 (June 19, 2015, USA Today Sports)

 “Flip, Flop, Foul and Reconciliation: Which Beautiful Game?”
 (July 7, 2014, East of Borneo)